r0b3-v1/symfony_cours/README.md

 ### Add relations between entities
 Use the `php bin/console make:entity` to create a relation.
 In the type proposition, type relation to add the desired relation.
+If you want doctrine to get all the related entities to an entity, you have to add the parameter `fetch="EAGER"` in the annotation of the attribute linking this entity to the other

 ### Migrations
 Migrations are used to update the database accordingly to your entities.
 Creating a migration is like committing your entities.